ruffoa/Compilers-PT_Pascal/Docs/A2 - Parser Docs.md

 ```
 As shown above, the ConstantDefinitions function was updated to handle multiple definitions seperated by a `,`, and only output a single parent `sConst` token while doing so.

-- Added an initial value function similar to the existing ConstValue function, in order to nicely handle declaring a variable with an initial value
+- Added an initial value function that calls the `@Expression` function, in order to nicely handle declaring a variable with an initial value expression
 ```
 InitialValue :
         .sInitialValue
-        [
-            | pInteger:
-                .sInteger
-            | pIdentifier:
-                .sIdentifier
-            | '-':
-                @UnsignedIntegerConstant
-                .sNegate
-            | '+':
-                @UnsignedIntegerConstant
-            | pStringLiteral:
-                .sStringLiteral
-        ]
+        @Expression
         .sExpnEnd;
 ```